-New lending facilities are required to meet minimum lending criteria as laid out in individual sector strategy guidelines and strict policy with regard to single name concentrations and are manually approved by a team of experienced corporate underwriters to allow expert judgement within agreed levels of authority and Bank risk appetite.
+New lending facilities are required to meet minimum lending criteria and strict policy with regard to single name concentrations are manually approved by a team of experienced corporate underwriters to allow expert judgement within agreed levels of authority and Bank risk appetite.

-Monitoring of portfolios is reported to the SME Credit Risk Forum and impairment provisioning governance is in place across the portfolios.
+Monitoring of portfolios is reported to the SME Credit Risk Forum, CROC and impairment provisioning governance is in place across the portfolios.